HL7/davinci-deqm/source/pages/col.md

 ### Summary MeasureReport
 {:.no_toc}

-Payer pushes the COL Summary MeasureReport Bundle to the end user.
+Payer in the role of the Reporter posts the COL Summary MeasureReport to the Receiver

 {% include img-portrait.html img="col_summ_report.jpg" caption = "Figure 3-13 Summary Reporting Technical Workflow" %}